boderg/recipe-base/README.md

 ### Local VS Deployment

-There are no discernable differences between the development Recipe Base site and the Heroku deployed recipe Base site.
+There are no discernable differences between the development Recipe Base site and the Heroku deployed Recipe Base site.

 ## Credits